 CAT provides two basic modes of operation: Setup and Animation:

-Blending between layers is often as simple as animating thefor a layer in the .
+Blending between layers is often as simple as animating the Global Weight value for the top layer.
 Sometimes, however, you might want to blend between individual limbs or turn off some elements (for example, the legs) to use the animation from another layer, below the current layer on the stack.
-This is called .
-An example of this is when using keyframe animation for the upper body and CATMotion for the legs.
+This is called.
+One example of this would be where you are using keyframe animation for the upper body and CATMotion for the legs.

 When you add a new layer, every bone gets that new layer, and you can choose the parts of the CATRig that you do not wish to use the new layer.
 This process is called feathered weighting.
 Feathered weighting is achieved by editing the local weights of individual rig elements.